Xenion1987/ansible-playground/README.md

 1. Inside the DevContainer, open the vscode terminal
 1. Run `bash scripts/customize-ansible-control.sh`
-1. Resource your `.bashrc` via `source ~/.bashrc`
+1. Source `.bashrc` to update your environment via `source ~/.bashrc`

-Ansible autocompletion should now work for you.
+Ansible autocompletion and ansible-lint should now work for you.

 ## Now you're ready to play